goeckslab/Galaxy-Pycaret/README.md

 2. **Open a Pull Request**:
    - Go to your fork on GitHub.
    - Click on the "New Pull Request" button.
    - Select `dev` as the base branch and your feature branch as the compare branch.
    - Fill in the PR template with details about your changes.

+3. **Rebase or Merge `dev` into Your Feature Branch**:
+    - Before submitting your PR or when `dev` has been updated, rebase or merge `dev` into your feature branch to ensure your branch is up to date:

+4. **Resolve Conflicts**:
+    - If there are any conflicts during the rebase or merge, Git will pause and allow you to resolve the conflicts.

-3. **Review Process**: Your PR will be reviewed by a team member.
+5. **Review Process**: Your PR will be reviewed by a team member.
 Please address any feedback and update your PR as needed.